-- Outstanding debt (30%) — This component factors in how much total debt you currently hold.
+- Outstanding debt (30%) — This component accounts for how much total debt you currently hold.

 - Credit history length (15%) — This looks at the length of time you have held a line of credit.

-- Pursuit of new credit (10%) — If you have recently applied for lines of credit, it will be factored in here.
+- Pursuit of new credit (10%) — If you have recently applied for lines of credit, it factors in here.

 - Credit mix (5%) — All the different types of credit you have are considered (auto loans, credit cards, mortgages).

 Credit-based insurance scores can be important when applying for new coverage, but they are certainly not the only factor evaluated.
-Insurance underwriters consider a variety of other information as well, including driving history and marital status, depending upon the type of coverage you are seeking.
+Life Insurance underwriters consider a variety of other information as well, like your age, health, smoking status, hobbies, and habits.

 First and foremost, let it be known that not all credit inquiries are alike.
-The term “credit check” gets thrown around way too casually.
-In fact, there are two different types of credit inquiries — a hard pull or a soft pull.
+There are two different types of credit inquiries — a hard pull or a soft pull.

 A hard pull is voluntary, meaning you would need to give a creditor permission to run a credit check before they can do so.
-These types of credit inquiries are used when you apply for a line of credit, such as a home loan or a credit card.
+These hard credit inquiries take place when you apply for a line of credit, such as a home loan or a credit card.
 The lender uses your credit history to decide whether to approve your application and to determine what terms to offer.